uhollerbach/wile/README.md

 stage0 compiler is configured to build without GC, and it can recompile itself; that's not tiny.)

-This release of it is still very incomplete: batteries *not* included, some assembly required!
+This release of it is still incomplete: batteries *not* included, some assembly required!
 This is alpha software (mainly because not implemented yet, less because bugs).
 See below for a roadmap.